Doenet/service/API.md

 By sending empty PATCHes, a client can poll the server for changes to page state.
 (These also serve as heartbeats.)

+### PATCH /worksheets/:worksheet/state/:uuid

+Submit a jsondiffpatch for the **global** page state for the given worksheet, and receive a jsondiffpatch to apply.

 ### POST /learners/:user/worksheets/:worksheet/statements